FarahMohammedAlmutairi/ics344-security-project/Phase 2: Visual Analysis with a SIEM Dashboard/Phase2.md

-# Phase 2: Visual Analysis with Splunk SIEM (Server & Forwarder)
+# Phase 2: Visual Analysis with Splunk SIEM

 ##  Objective
 Use **Splunk** as a SIEM platform to collect, forward, and visualize security logs from a victim machine (Metasploitable3) or honeypot system.